 How do I apply for the BankSA DIY Super Saver account?

 You can apply for the BankSA DIY Super Saver account by visiting any BankSA branch, over the phone and online.
-Click on the ‘Go to Site’ button if you wish to apply now, but make sure you meet the eligibility criteria, as listed below.
+Before you apply make sure you meet the eligibility criteria, as listed below.